Francis James Furey: Early life

 The eldest of five children, Francis Furey was born on February 22, 1905, in Summit Hill, Pennsylvania, to John and Anna (née O'Donnell) Furey.
 After attending public schools in Coaldale, Pennsylvania, he graduated from St. Mary's High School in 1920 as valedictorian.
-Furey then attended St. Charles Borromeo Seminary in Overbrook, Pennsylvania, for four years.
-He then traveled to Rome to enter the Pontifical Roman Seminary, from where he received a Doctor of Philosophy degree in 1926 and a Doctor of Sacred Theology degree in 1930.
+Deciding to become a priest, Furey entered St. Charles Borromeo Seminary in Philadelphia, Pennsylvania, studying there for four years.
+He then traveled to Rome to enter the Pontifical Roman Seminary, where he received a Doctor of Philosophy degree in 1926 and a Doctor of Sacred Theology degree in 1930.

 Priesthood

-Furey was ordained to the priesthood by Cardinal Basilio Pompili on March 15, 1930.Following his return to Pennsylvania, he served as private secretary to Cardinal Dennis Dougherty.
-Furey was appointed in 1936 as president of Immaculata College in East Whiteland Township, Pennsylvania.
+Furey was ordained to the priesthood in Rome by Cardinal Basilio Pompili on March 15, 1930.
+Following his return to Pennsylvania, Cardinal Dennis Dougherty appointed Furey as his private secretary.
+Furey was named president in 1936 of Immaculata College in East Whiteland Township, Pennsylvania.
 He left Immaculata College in 1946 to become rector of St. Charles Borromeo Seminary.
-He was named a domestic prelate in 1947.
-In 1958, Furey left his position as rector to became pastor of St. Helena's Parish in Philadelphia.
+The Vatican elevated Buddy to the rank of domestic prelate in 1947.
+In 1958, Furey left St. Charles to serve as pastor of St. Helena's Parish in Philadelphia.

 Auxiliary Bishop of Philadelphia

-On August 17, 1960, Furey was appointed as an auxiliary bishop of the Archdiocese of Philadelphia and titular bishop of Temnus by Pope John XXIII.
+On August 17, 1960, Furey was appointed as an auxiliary bishop of Philadelphia and titular bishop of Temnus by Pope John XXIII.
 He received his episcopal consecration on December 22, 1960, from Archbishop Egidio Vagnozzi, with Bishops Joseph McShea and Joseph McCormick serving as co-consecrators.

 Coadjutor Bishop and Bishop of San Diego

-Pope Paul VI appointed Furey as coadjutor bishop of the Diocese of San Diego on July 21, 1963.
-After the death of Bishop Charles F. Buddy on March 5, 1966, Furey automatically succeeded him as bishop.
+Pope Paul VI appointed Furey as coadjutor bishop of San Diego on July 21, 1963 to assist Bishop Charles F. Buddy.
+After Buddy's death on March 5, 1966, Furey automatically succeeded him as bishop.
 He served on the administrative tribunal of the Second Vatican Council in Rome from 1962 to 1965.